 For Biography starters, he bears the nickname “Old Lion”, and his full names are Albert Roger Miller.
 The Cameroonian Soccer Legend was born on the 20th day of May 1952 to his Mother, Ruth Ngobo, and Father, Germain Mooh, in the city of Yaoundé, Cameroon.

 At the age of seven years and nine days, an important sporting event marked Roger Milla’s Boyhood.
-That day was the 29th of June 1958 when a Soccer Hero, by the name of Pele, stunned the Soccer World.
+That day was the 29th of June 1958, when a Football Legend, Pele, stunned the World.
 The Brazilian Legend (Pele) lifted his first World Cup on that day.